jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Introduction/Core-Concepts.md

 Private and public instance service addresses, i.e. **private IP and public IP addresses**.

-Operation interface based on Web, i.e. **JD Cloud Console**.
+Operation interface based on Web, i.e. **JD Cloud & AI Console**.

 ## Concept Details

 ### Instance
 Distributed physical computing resources on cloud, namely one Cloud Physical Server running in the edge node, also instance.
-Instance is a JD Cloud Distributed Cloud Physical Server purchased by a user.
-JD Cloud provides instances with different storage space, computing capability and storage redundancy to meet different requirements of user for instances under different business scenarios.
+Instance is a JD Cloud & AI Distributed Cloud Physical Server purchased by a user.
+JD Cloud & AI provides instances with different storage space, computing capability and storage redundancy to meet different requirements of user for instances under different business scenarios.
 When a user purchases one instance, he or she may obtain its complete control right, including startup, shutdown, reboot, etc.

 ### Node and Operator
-We use Node and Operator to describe the location where the Distributed Cloud Physical Server is located, and you may purchase the Distributed Cloud Physical Server at a specific edge node and operator.
+Node means different geological locations (region-city) of edge data center of JD Cloud & AI.
+Different nodes are absolutely isolated, providing services which are communicated via the public network.<br/>

-Node refers to edge node, namely region-city.
-Operator refers to Telecom, Unicom and Telecom.
+Operator means Telecom, Unicom and Telecom.

-Operator edge nodes opened for sale by the Distributed Cloud Physical Server are as below.
+Nodes opened for sale by the Distributed Cloud Physical Server are as below.

 <table>
     <tr>